blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 The vertices in the tree being built are represented using a vertex-indexed boolean array where an element is set to true if the vertex is in the tree.
 The edges in the tree can be represented with a queue that collects edges or a vertex-indexed array of edge objects.
 Crossing edges are held in a minimum priority queue, making the operation of choosing the edge with the lowest weight particularly straightforward.

 The act of adding an edge to the tree corresponds to adding a vertex to the tree.
 When this occurs, all edges from the newly added vertex to all vertices not in the tree must be added to the crossing edges priority queue.
-Furthermore, any edges previously in the priority queue that connected the newly added vertex to a vertex already in the tree become _ineligible_ --- or they would create a cycle --- and should be ignored or removed.
+Furthermore, any edges previously in the priority queue that connected the newly added vertex to a vertex already in the tree become _ineligible_---otherwise they would create a cycle---and should be ignored or removed.

 ~~~ {lang="java" text="prim's algorithm"}
 void prim(EdgeWeightedGraph G) {